 Choose a good, floury potato such as Desirée, Maris Piper or King Edward.
-Place even sized pieces of potato or parsnip in cold salted water and bring to the boil in a large AGA saucepan – I like broad based AGA saucepans for really rapid boiling.
+Place even sized pieces of potato or parsnip in cold salted water and bring to the boil in a large AGA saucepan.

 - Parboil for 8-10 minutes, until the potatoes are tarting to soften, then drain well for 5 minutes, until the steam subsides.
 Shake well in the colander or dry pan, to roughen the edges of each potato.

-Goose fat makes great roast potatoes, failing that I find that a mixture of two fats gives the best results, e.g. solid vegetable fat and sunflower oil, used 50:50.
-For parsnips, if not using honey or syrup elsewhere in you menu, a little added near the end of the cooking gives a great glaze, perhaps with a couple of tablespoons of brown or white mustard seeds.
+Goose fat makes great roast potatoes, failing that a mixture of two fats gives the best results, e.g. solid vegetable fat and sunflower oil, used 50:50.
+For parsnips, if not using honey or syrup elsewhere in your menu, a little added near the end of the cooking gives a great glaze, perhaps with a couple of tablespoons of brown or white mustard seeds.
 Alternatively, dredge with a little grated parmesan and parsley.